 The interferons Avonex®, Betaseron®, and Rebif® are very similar to each other but differ primarily in the dose and frequency with which they are taken.
 Avonex® is injected once a week directly into muscle.
 Betaseron® and Rebif® are injected more frequently under the skin.

-A new interferon, Plegridy®, was approved by the U.S. Food and Drug Administration (FDA) in the summer of 2014.
-This medication is very similar to the other interferons, but is designed to be taken every other week.
+Plegridy® is also similar to the other interferons, but is designed to be taken every other week.

 Interferons can cause side effects, such as flu-like symptoms and injection site reactions.
 NYU Langone specialists perform blood tests to monitor white blood cell and liver enzyme levels as well as thyroid function while you are taking these medications.